DennisDean/BlockEdfSummarizeFig/README.md

 BlockEdfSummarizeFig
 ====================

-Simple interface for summarizing the contents of a folder containing EDFs and XML files.
+Interface for summarizing the contents of a folder containing EDFs and XML files.
 BlockEdfSummarizeFig is part of the [Data Access and Visualization for Sleep Toolbox](https://github.com/DennisDean/DAVS-Toolbox/blob/master/README.md).

+#### Questions
+Please post questions at https://sleepdata.org/forum

 #### Applications